fyangneil/Clustered-Object-Detection-in-Aerial-Image/README.md

  run "./detectron/ops/fuse_global_cluster_detections.m"
 # Note
 If you want to crop the image evenly, run "./detectron/ops/evenly_image_partition.m"

+**If you have any questions regarding the code, please feel free to contact me fyang@temple.edu If you like this project, feel free to leave a star. (^^)**

 # Cite
 >@InProceedings{Yang_2019_ICCV,
 author = {Yang, Fan and Fan, Heng and Chu, Peng and Blasch, Erik and Ling, Haibin},